 Fix that while you're at it, will you?
+Don't ruin this for the children.
+That's what I want pre-programmed into your little lawyer brain.

 Jesus.
 Alright.
 Hey Aido, do you see it?
 Do you see the dock?